Pellera Technologies Awarded the Palo Alto Networks 2025 North America Small-Medium Business Partner of the Year

 Receiving Palo Alto Networks' North America SMB Partner of the Year for 2025 is a defining moment for Pellera, as it reinforces the partnership between the two organizations in leading the next era of cybersecurity.
 By aligning Pellera's 350+ Account Executives around Cortex and XSIAM, the company is driving meaningful transformation across commercial and enterprise segments.
 Together, Pellera and Palo Alto are shaping how modern enterprises adopt AI-powered protection, strengthening the goal of building one of the most impactful cybersecurity partnerships in the industry.

 "In cybersecurity, a trusted partner ecosystem is the engine that drives security transformations throughout the entire customer journey," said Simone Gammeri, Chief Partnerships Officer at Palo Alto Networks.
 "Our partners are more than just a route to market; they are essential to helping customers modernize their infrastructure and adopt the AI-powered, platform-based security needed for today's scale.
-We're proud to recognize [Partner Name] as [Award Name], celebrating their role in evolving our customers' security infrastructure and solving complex security challenges together."
+We're proud to recognize Pellera as Business Partner of the Year for North America, celebrating their role in evolving our customers' security infrastructure and solving complex security challenges together."

 "Being named Palo Alto Networks' North America SMB Partner of the Year for 2025 is a defining moment for our organization and a true testament to the strength of our partnership," stated Greg Berard, Chief Executive Officer of Pellera Technologies.
 "Our commitment to Palo Alto and success in the cybersecurity space was recently exemplified when we closed the largest SLED XSIAM transaction in Palo Alto history, exceeding $25 million, demonstrating our ability to deliver platform-led results at scale.
 Our deep investment in technical expertise ensures our clients achieve secure outcomes, not just adopt new products.
 Together, we are shaping the future of AI-powered cybersecurity."

-Note: Correction: An earlier version of this release inadvertently omitted the company name and the award name from the last sentence of the quote by Simone Gammeri.